eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

 ```

 I solved this with a recursive approach which simply zipped the buyers with another randomly shuffled buyer.
-In the event that a buyer had been paired with themselves, the action would be repeated.
+In the event that a buyer was paired with themselves, the action would be repeated.

 ```clojure
 (defn secret-santa [file]
   (mapcat allocate (group (participants file))))
 ```

-Once complete I was able to compose these building blocks together.
+Once complete, I was able to compose these building blocks together.
-As participants were allocated within groups I used [`mapcat`](https://clojuredocs.org/clojure.core/mapcat) to ensure that the result was a flat listing of all the pairings.
+As participants were allocated within groups, I used [`mapcat`](https://clojuredocs.org/clojure.core/mapcat) to ensure that the result was a flat listing of all the pairings.

 ## Hiding the Pairings using a Substitution Cipher

-Now that I could pair up a given list of grouped participants, I then thought about how this could be easily distributed via a print-out without anyone else knowing each others picks.
+Now that I could pair up a given list of grouped participants, I thought about how these pairings could be easily distributed via a print-out without anyone else knowing each other's picks.
 I decided that a simple [substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher) such as ROT13 would do the trick.
-I felt it would provide just enough friction to make it hard to work out based on a quick gaze, for example.
+I felt it would provide just enough friction to make it hard to work out based on a quick glance.

 ```clojure
 (def ^:private lower-case